badair/CLBL/README.md

 CLBL only includes 4 standard library headers:

 1. `<functional>` - only used to make an interface for std::reference_wrapper.
-The aforementioned features regarding `std::function` are implicit,  because `clbl::convert_to` accepts a template template parameter
+The aforementioned features regarding `std::function` are implicit,  because `clbl::convert_to` accepts a template template parameter.
+Can be excluded by defining `CLBL_EXCLUDE_FUNCTIONAL`.

 2. `<tuple>` - only used to make argument types easily accessible for metaprogrammers